 Limited Data Sources

-It’s also vital to ensure that the data analytics tool you choose is backed by reliable support.
+It’s also vital to ensure that your data analytics tool is backed by reliable support.
 Research how and when users – and managed services providers – can contact support or submit a ticket and if there’s an additional cost for premium service with shorter response times.
 Also, investigate whether the vendor provides training and if you will have a dedicated contact that you can reach when you and your clients need them most.

 The best data analytics tools for your client will improve, not complicate, their current processes by putting insights from data at their fingertips that they can use to make intelligent decisions to grow their businesses.
-Make sure you don’t implement a solution for your client that will interfere with the value data can provide to their organization.
+Ensure you don’t implement a solution for your client that will interfere with the value data can provide to their organization.